kerudev/cloudisk/README.md

 After installing, you can run `cloudisk -h` to get the full commands list and a their description.
 Use `cloudisk <command> -h` to get help about their flags.

+Cloudisk works with `spaces`, which are isolated server instances.
+Run `cloudisk create` to make a new space.

-Use `cloudisk run` to start the web server at `127.0.0.1:8000`.
+Then, use `cloudisk run` to start the web server at `127.0.0.1:8000`.

+If you want to use a different space, run `cloudisk use [NAME]`.

-## Environment variables
+## Configuration

-The following env vars are used by cloudisk:
+As mentioned before, cloudisk manages different server instances with spaces.

+These spaces, the cloudisk database and the settings module are located in your home directory:

+- Linux: `$HOME/.cloudisk`
+- macOS: `$HOME/.cloudisk`
+- Windows: `%USERPROFILE%/.cloudisk`

+The `.cloudisk` directory is created automatically, but you can also use `cloudisk init` to generate it.

+Right now, all spaces share the same database and settings module.
+In the future, each space will have it's own settings module.

+The settings module is just a Python file that contains some optional variables:
-- `CLOUDISK_STATIC`: the path of the static files that will be served.
+- `STATIC_PATH`: the path where the static files will be served from.
+- `EMAIL_FROM`: the email of the account that sends the account verification email.
+- `PASS_FROM`: the password of the account that sends the account verification email.

+You can also set them up as environment variables by adding `CLOUDISK_` prefix to the variable name.
+Eg.: `CLOUDISK_EMAIL_FROM`